Inspiration4Learning

 • 80 to 85 percent of adults want to be vaccinated

-• The rest have had one shot.
+• the rest have received one dose.

 Wetenschappers lezen ongeopende brief uit 17de eeuw met scantechnologie

-The article reports that "the letters were not 'packaged' in an envelope; that invention did not come about until the nineteenth century.
-At that time, the paper itself served as the envelope.
-People devised all kinds of ways to fold the paper.
-This had everything to do with the content: if the letter contained sensitive information, senders tried to seal the mail properly so that it could not be read secretly.
-There were countless ways to fold and seal the mail, a practice known as letter locking.
-The folding was as personal as the sender's signature.
+The article states that “the letters were not ‘packaged’ in an envelope; that invention did not come along until the nineteenth century.
+At that time, the paper served as its own envelope.
+People devised all sorts of ways to fold the paper.
+This had everything to do with the content: if the letter contained sensitive information, senders tried to seal the mail securely so it couldn’t be read surreptitiously.
+There were thus countless ways to fold and seal the mail: known as letterlocking.
+"The folding was as personal as the sender’s signature."

 Screenshot van de NOS app